jassinghjatt/Nuclear_Neural_Hybrid_Mass_Model/README.md

 ## Contents

-- Main training implementation (.py file)
-- Sequential residual propagation logic
-- Regularization scheduling
-- Spectral analysis tools
+- Main training implementation-STEP_1 (.py files for FFNN, GNN(APPNP), MoE with the actual codes and .ipynb files to apply them on respective data files)
+- Input data used(.xlsx files)
+- Subsequent training implementation-STEP_2(.py files for FFNN, GNN(APPNP), MoE with the actual codes and .ipynb files to apply them on respective data files)

 ## Status